nkinnacostly/fat-beehive-accessment/README.md

-# Demo - The Demo Shop
+# Fat-Beehive Front End Task

 A modern, responsive website built for charities with big ambitions.
 This project showcases affordable website solutions designed to help charities reach more supporters, tell their story effectively, and maximize donations.